apache/flink/docs/dev/table_api.md

 Data Types
 ----------

 The Table API is built on top of Flink's DataSet and DataStream API.
 Internally, it also uses Flink's `TypeInformation` to distinguish between types.
 The Table API does not support all Flink types so far.
-All supported simple types are listed in `org.apache.flink.table.Types`.
+All supported simple types are listed in `org.apache.flink.table.api.Types`.
 The following table summarizes the relation between Table API types, SQL types, and the resulting Java class.

 | Table API              | SQL                         | Java type              |
 | :--------------------- | :-------------------------- | :--------------------- |